 For an average learner with a good degree of discipline, it should take around seven to eight months to build up a working knowledge of CSS (and HTML—as they are almost inseparable).
 At the one-year mark, you'll have built up more confidence.

 A fun way to push yourself is to start a small creative project of your own.
 This will challenge you in ways that you may not have encountered while absorbing theoretical knowledge and doing prescribed exercises.
 There will be times when the going will get tough and you may feel a little confused, dejected, or lost in general.
 That’s normal.
 But if you keep pushing, you’ll eventually learn how to be more resourceful in applying your knowledge.

 Learn CSS with Thinkful

-All programming courses include at least 50% of the time for performing comprehensive hands-on exercises facilitated by expert instructors.
+Our course dedicates at least 50% of the time to performing hands-on exercises facilitated by expert instructors.
 This boosts retention and confidence, and ensures you’re confident applying your new skills as you learn them.

 The course's self-directed schedules allow you the flexibility to complete your training in the timeframe you need.
 If you’re ready to get started, schedule a call with our admissions reps to go through your options at a time that works for you.